 The Deltoid muscles are your shoulder which are attached to the shoulder blades.
 So when stretching your upper back, you will often also be stretching the Deltoids.

 This upper back stretching exercise is ideal for those who have tight muscles between the shoulder blades.
 Tightness can be caused by too much lifting or poor posture.

 Be sure to wear comfortable fitting clothing when doing any stretching exercises.

 This stretch is especially great for those who sit in chairs all day or have jobs that have you hunched over.
 This helps with the muscle tightness due to poor posture.

 In addition to these back stretching exercises, try these lower back strengthening workout.

 Free Fitness Videos

-Check out all the fitness videos on this site.
+Check out all the exercise instructions on this site.
 You will find some upper and lower back strengthening workouts, abdominal exercises and more.